reliancehie/reports-catalog/README.md

 * Final Status (FINAL, PRELIMINARY, CORRECTED, INCOMPLETE, UNMAPPED)
 * State (ALL STATES and states by 2 letter abbreviation)
 * Include Transcriptions (checkbox)

+Having the most current contact information for patients and members is especially critical during the outbreak.

+The [*Patient Contact Info Report*](#patient-contact-info), now available on all Insight dashboards, searches the Reliance dataset for the latest contact information available for patients such as primary address and phone, next of kin phone, and email.
+For each data element, the date of service from the source is also listed so users understand how contemporary the information is.

 The Reliance Team would like to re-emphasize that COVID-19 situation is rapidly evolving, along with the quantity and content of clinical data we are receiving from the community.
 We will continue to rapidly iterate on this reporting as we receive input and perform additional data validation.
 For examples of what other [SHIEC](https://strategichie.com/) HIEs nationally are doing click [here](https://strategichie.com/wp-content/uploads/2020/03/SHIEC_COVID-19_one-pager-Ppt-12-Merged-3-27-20-FINAL-1.pdf).
 Here are some additional data elements we are planning or considering (either in the current report or in other views/reports):